MaltheFriisberg/auth-api/README.md

 The purpose of this project is to showcase how webapi authentication can be managed with Spring Security and dtabase persistence with Postgres.

+## Docker

+This app is built with docker compose and requires a docker install to run.

 ## Database Setup

 This app requires a postgres database running on port 5432.
 The following database steps assumes a Linux environment: